-Participants are supported to develop those aspects of knowledge, skills and self-awareness that require their attention to enable successful achievement of the Module.
+Participants are supported to develop those aspects of knowledge, skills and selfawareness that require their attention to enable successful achievement of the Module.
 The assessment process used is more formal than in Module 1 with the trainer being responsible for deciding to allow participants to move onto to subsequent Modules.

-The assessment at the end of Module 2 provides a personal programme for each participant which they bring into Module 3 and against which they assess themselves throughout the third Module.
+The assessment at the end of Module 2 provides a personal programme for each participant which he/she brings into Module 3 and against which he/she assesses him/herself throughout the third Module.
 In addition, the trainer provides the participant with sufficient feedback for the learning outcomes to be achieved.

-There are three elements in the assessment process: skills assessment, oral assessment using general and specific questions, and written work (transcription of audio recording).
+There are three elements in the assessment process: skills assessment, oral assessment using general and specific questions, and written work (transcription of audio-tape).
 The training material provides criteria by which this assessment is carried out.